Citation, DOI & article data

-Penile fracture or rupture is a rare event, however, requires emergency diagnosis and intervention.
-It is a rupture of penile tunica albuginea of the corpora cavernosa or spongiosum caused by trauma to an erect penis, most commonly during sexual intercourse.
+Penile fracture or rupture is a rare event, however one that requires emergency diagnosis and intervention.
+It is a rupture of the penile tunica albuginea of the corpora cavernosa or spongiosum caused by trauma to an erect penis, most commonly during sexual intercourse.
 The urologist needs to know whether the tunica albuginea is ruptured and if the rupture extends to the urethra to determine if an emergent surgical exploration is indicated.

 Patients typically have a characteristic history of trauma in an erect penis: a 'crack' may be heard with associated severe pain, loss of erection (detumescence) and a suddenly swollen penis 7,8.
 The characteristic bruising and swelling that develops has been described as the 'eggplant' or 'aubergine' deformity or sign 7,8.
 Additionally, gross evidence of urethral injury may also be present, such as blood at the meatus, hematuria, or difficulty voiding 8.